Whale Watch in Maui, Hawaii

 Do I need to go on a boat?

 No. You can see the whales from the shore or on the cliffs.
-The only problem is, you won't see them up close.
-On a boat, you're allowed to get up to 100 yards from whales.
+On a boat, you’re allowed to get up to 100 yards from whales.
 Sometimes, they come up to the boat, and the captain will be forced to shut off the engine.
-This is called a "Mugging."
+This is called a “Mugging.”
 If this happens to you, be grateful. you may be stuck there for over an hour watching a whale RIGHT NEXT TO YOUR BOAT!!

 Top 5 Whale Watch Tips